 This presentation will cover various aspects of the current and potential nutrient recycling situation across Europe.
 It will include potential tonnages of phosphorus (P) in different waste streams, and what part is available for recycling today and in the future.
 The reuse – recovery – recycling routes for different nutrient waste streams, including synergies with biogas production.
 It will include perspectives for nitrogen recovery, such as ammonia stripping from digestate, manure storage, and NOx emissions reductions from waste water treatment.

 The presentation will also review the regulations and drivers that are shaping the development of nutrient recycling.
-In anticipation of the following overall presentation by European Commission on the EU Fertilising Products Regulation, this will focus on some outstanding questions and obstacles, such as the implementation status of the German and Swiss P-recovery obligations and perspectives in other countries.
+This will focus on some outstanding questions and obstacles, such as the implementation status of the German and Swiss P-recovery obligations and perspectives in other countries.
 Also considered will be Landfill tax, Water policy, Farm-to-Fork, Circular Economy policy and other drivers.

 Fertiliser supply chain security using DNA tagging: potential benefits and a case study